Tools

 Precise GPU profiling

-This topic can become very advanced quite quickly, here we only present a way to gather information, not how to interpret the results which, depending on your load could differ. rocPROF can be fed with a -i <file_name> option.
-This file_name point to a configuration file inside which we can specify a list of hardware counters or metrics (based on hardware counters) sampled at runtime.
+This topic can become very advanced quite quickly, here we only present a way to gather information, not how to interpret the results which. rocPROF can be fed with a -i <file_name>.txt option.
+This <file_name>.txt point to a configuration file inside which we can specify a list of hardware counters or metrics (based on hardware counters) sampled at runtime.
 One can not ask to log all the hardware counters due to hardware limitations.

 Here is such a configuration file with often relevant metrics: